 At the Freshman Connection, you experience what life is like on campus.
 You use the same meeting rooms, dorms, dining halls and recreational facilities UW-Eau Claire students use.
 You will tour campus, see classrooms, labs and other academic facilities.
 All facilities are accessible to students with special needs.

-You will live in Murray Residence Hall.
+You will live in Sutherland Residence Hall.
 Rooms are fully furnished and bedding is provided.
 The building is security locked every night.
 A Freshman Connection student facilitator lives on each hall wing of your dorm.
 He/she is available to answer any questions or concerns you may have.
 An adult, professionally trained hall director also lives in the dormitory.
 He/she oversees all dorm activities and is trained to handle any emergency.

 Participants will also write a reflective paper after the experience to fulfill the credit requirement of the program.